Written by Nellie Griffin

 Key Components of the Criminal Justice System

 When answering the question, “What is the criminal justice system?” it is important to understand its main pillars.
 The criminal justice system in the United States is structured into three primary components that ensure the effective enforcement of laws and the administration of justice: law enforcement agencies, the court system, and corrections and rehabilitation services.
-Each component serves a unique function; law enforcement maintains public order, the court system adjudicates cases, and corrections and rehabilitation work to reintegrate offenders into society.
-Together, these elements uphold the rule of law and strive for a just society.
+Each component serves a distinct function: law enforcement maintains public order, courts adjudicate cases, and corrections manages sanctions, supervision, and reentry support.

 Law Enforcement Agencies

-Law enforcement agencies are on the front lines, responsible for maintaining public order, enforcing laws, and preventing crime across local, state, and federal levels.
-This includes everything from routine patrols to criminal investigations and the apprehension of lawbreakers.
+Law enforcement agencies are on the front lines, responsible for maintaining public order, enforcing laws, and preventing crime at local, state, and federal levels.
+Responsibilities range from patrol and emergency response to investigations and arrests supported by probable cause.
+Early-stage decisions in this branch can significantly influence later court and correctional outcomes.

 The Court System